booksbyus/zguide/site/content/docs/chapter3.md

 title: '3.
 Advanced Request-Reply Patterns'
 ---

-# Chapter 3 - Advanced Request-Reply Patterns
+# Chapter 3 - Advanced Request-Reply Patterns {#Chapter-Advanced-Request-Reply-Patterns}

 In [Chapter 2 - Sockets and Patterns](chapter2#sockets-and-patterns) we worked through the basics of using ZeroMQ by developing a series of small applications, each time exploring new aspects of ZeroMQ.
 We'll continue this approach in this chapter as we explore advanced patterns built on top of ZeroMQ's core request-reply pattern.